SharkSnack/shiren-5/content/system/synthesis-runes.md

   </tr>
 </table>

-Same pros and cons as Flame Shot, but deals 20 damage instead of 8.<br/>The Quick Hitting rune lets you shoot flames twice in a row when it activates.<br/>It's powerful, but Explosion Bracelet should be used to synthesize Anti-Blast※ instead.<br/>If you already have Anti-Blast※ or have a way to heal lots HP, go ahead and synthesize it.
+Same pros and cons as Flame Shot, but deals 20 damage instead of 8.<br/>The Quick Hitting rune lets you shoot flames twice in a row when it activates.<br/>It's powerful, but Explosion Bracelet should be used to synthesize Anti-Blast+ instead.<br/>If you already have Anti-Blast+ or have a way to heal lots HP, go ahead and synthesize it.

 #### Dispersing